 - The property owner knows or could reasonably discover a condition, and should realize that it involves an unreasonable risk of harm to an invitee

-- The property owner can reasonably expect that invitees will not discover or realize the danger, or fail to protect themselves from the danger
+- The property owner can reasonably expect that invitees will not discover or fail to protect themselves from the danger

 - The property owner fails to exercise reasonable care to protect invitees against the danger